Cal AI Alternatives: 5 AI Photo Calorie Tracking Apps Compared

 Sources

-Looking for a Cal AI replacement that works the same way?
-Download Kalo and keep your tracking streak alive.
-Snap a photo, get instant calorie and macro breakdowns, and pick up right where you left off.
+Looking for a Cal AI alternative that works the same way?
+Download Kalo, snap a photo of your plate, and get instant calorie and macro breakdowns.
+Same workflow, different app.

 Related Articles